OH6BG/VOACAP_MAPS/README.md

 # Examples

-## 1. Running 24-hour predictions for the months of Sep, Oct and Nov 2021 for all ham bands
+## 1. Run 24 hours of predictions for Sep, Oct and Nov 2021 for all ham bands

+The month numbers can be given in any order, separated by a space; they will be sorted.
+The same applies to year numbers.
+In the beginning, start experimenting with a couple of months only if you want to run 24 hours of predictions on all bands as the data to be produced will be quite massive.

     user:~/voa$ ./run_p2p_matrix.py
     Create Point-to-Point VOACAP prediction matrix.